henryksarat/solana/booth_exchange/README.md

 ### UI:
 * Simple react app that simply allows connection to the Phantom Wallet
-* Executes against one of the smart contract actions to save a string and retrieve the string
+* Executes against one of the smart contract actions to save a string and retrieve the string (localhost and devnet)
+* Create token, mint, and also give to the current wallet

 ## TODO